Argentina name Copa America squad: 'These are the best players we have' - Lionel Scaloni defends exclusion of Mauro Icardi | Goal.com

-'These are the best players we have' - Argentina's Scaloni defends Icardi's Copa America exclusion
+'These are the best players Argentina have' - Scaloni defends Icardi's Copa America exclusion

-Lionel Scaloni admits it was difficult to leave players out of Argentina's 2019 Copa America squad but is confident he has chosen the country's 23 best players after leaving out Mauro Icardi.
+Lionel Scaloni admits it was difficult to leave players out of Argentina's 2019 Copa America squad but is confident he has chosen the country's 23 best players after snubbing Mauro Icardi.

 Paulo Dybala has made the cut despite a disappointing season with Juventus, while Manchester City's Sergio Aguero has been called up for the first time since last year's dreadful World Cup campaign.